microsoft/MicrosoftCloud/tutorials/Tutorial - Audio-Video Calling from a Custom App into a Teams Meeting.md

 ![Create Teams Meeting](./images/acs-to-teams-meeting/3-create-teams-meeting-link.png "Create Teams Meeting")

-1. Create Azure Active Directory (AAD) app for Deamon app authentication.
-In this step, authentication will be handled in the backgroud with app credentials, and AAD app will use Application Permissions to make Microsoft Graph API calls:
+1. You'll need to create an Azure Active Directory (AAD) app for Deamon app authentication.
+In this step, authentication will be handled in the backgroud with `app credentials`, and AAD app will use Application Permissions to make Microsoft Graph API calls.
+Microsoft Graph will be used to dynamically create a Microsoft Teams meeting and return the Teams meeting URL.

+1. Perform the following steps to create an AAD app:
     1. Go to [Azure Portal](https://portal.azure.com) and select `Azure Active Directory`.
-    1. Select `App registration` tab and then `+ New registration`.
+    1. Select the `App registration` tab followed by `+ New registration`.
-    1. Fill the new app registration form details as below and select `Register`:
+    1. Fill in the new app registration form details as shown below and select `Register`:
         - Name: *ACS Teams Interop App*
         - Supported account types: *Accounts in any organizational directory (Any Azure AD directory - Multitenant) and personal Microsoft accounts (e.g. Skype, Xbox)*
-        - Redirect URI: leave this area blank
+        - Redirect URI: leave this blank
-    1. After the app is registered successfully, go to `API permissions` and select `+ Add a permission`.
+    1. After the app is registered, go to `API permissions` and select `+ Add a permission`.
+    1. Select `Microsoft Graph` followed by `Application permissions`.
-    1. Select `Microsoft Graph`, then `Application permissions`, select **Calendars.ReadWrite** permission and `Add`.
+    1. Select the **Calendars.ReadWrite** permission and then select `Add`.
     1. After adding the permissions, select `Grant admin consent for <your organization name>`.
-    1. Go to `Certificates & secrets` tab and select `+ New client secret`, select `Add`.
-Copy the value of the secret, you'll use it in the next steps of the exercise.
+    1. Go to the `Certificates & secrets` tab, select `+ New client secret`, and then select `Add`.
+    1. Copy the value of the secret into a local file.
+You'll use the value later in this exercise.
-    1. Go to `Overview` tab and copy `Application (client) ID` and `Directory (tenant) ID`, you'll use it in the next steps of the exercise.
+    1. Go to the `Overview` tab and copy the `Application (client) ID` and `Directory (tenant) ID` values into the same local file that you used in the previous step.

-1. Open `samples/acs-video-to-teams-meeting/server/typescript` project folder in Visual Studio Code.
+1. Open the `samples/acs-video-to-teams-meeting/server/typescript` project folder in Visual Studio Code.

-1. Go to `TeamsMeetingFunction` folder and create a `local.settings.json` file with the following values:
+1. Go to the `TeamsMeetingFunction` folder and create a `local.settings.json` file with the following values:

-    - Define `TENANT_ID`, `CLIENT_ID` and `CLIENT_SECRET` with the copied details from the Azure Active Directory app.
+    - Use the values you copied into the local file to update the `TENANT_ID`, `CLIENT_ID` and `CLIENT_SECRET` values.
     - Define `USER_ID` with the user id that you'd like to create a Microsoft Teams Meeting.
+You can get this value by going to [to be added].
     ```json
     {
         "IsEncrypted": false,